 Under the Companies Law, the board of directors of a public company must appoint an internal auditor nominated by the audit committee.
 The role of the internal auditor is, among other things, to examine whether a company's actions comply with applicable law and orderly business procedure.
 The internal auditor may be an employee of the company but not an interested party (as defined in the Companies Law), an office holder of the company, or a relative of an interested party or an office holder, among other restrictions.
-The firm of Deloitte Brightman Almagor Zohar is the internal auditor of the Company.
+The audit committee has appointed the firm of Deloitte Brightman Almagor Zohar as the internal auditor of the Company.